 What is a new car loan?

-When you take out a new car loan, the lender will cover the entire cost of the vehicle (unless you’ve paid a deposit) as a lump sum.
-From there, you’ll sign an agreement with the lender to repay the loan amount (plus interest), in regular instalments (weekly, fortnightly, monthly) over an agreed period of time (loan term).
+When you take out a new car loan, the lender will cover the entire cost of the vehicle unless you've paid a deposit.
+You enter into an agreement with the lender to repay the loan amount plus interest, over regular instalments (weekly, fortnightly, monthly) over an agreed loan term.

 Secured car loan

-Secured car loans require collateral, which as you might have guessed, is typically the vehicle you are purchasing.
+Secured car loans require the vehicle you're purchasing as collateral.
 This means that if you default on the loan, the lender has the right to repossess the vehicle.
-While this is a steep price to pay, a secured car loan generally has a lower interest rate.
+While this is a steep price to pay, secured car loans generally have lower rates.

 -